 However all said and done, it is still a good idea to hold some lower denominations of currency as they are (hopefully) widely accepted during an emergency.
 Watching my colleagues get stuck without money for 2 days was difficult.
 Even today as some people were able to get cash after waiting in long queues, there were a lot of ATM’s which had no money at all.

-Another of my new colleagues was stuck even worse.
+My other colleague was stuck even worse.
 I think he is either from the UK or Australia (He sits in another office).
 His car broke down somewhere and he had no money to fix it.
 He didn’t have an Indian bank account and the ATM’s were closed so he couldn’t use his International card.
 Finally one of my friends went to the bank withdrew his daily quota of Rs 2000 and helped him out.
 Luckily my friend got the money quite fast.

 Then there was my newly married friend who just returned from Goa celebrating her wedding anniversary and was scheduled to leave for Rajasthan in the evening.
 The ATM’s were empty and she had neither her checkbook or passbook.
 Thankfully she was leaving as part of a church group.
 I hope she will be able to withdraw money from ATMs there.

 Being a survivalist with my bug out bag ready, I have adapted to the Indian way of bugging in and out and have my own combination of bug in and bug out strategies.
 While I can’t disclose my preparations in detail, I can lay down some general guidelines.
 All of these should be done in proportion to the number of people in your home and if you have guests who stay over for longer duration you need to factor them in as well.